viamrobotics/docs/docs/installation/prepare/jetson-agx-orin-setup.md

 2. A PC monitor (HDMI or DisplayPort)
 3. USB keyboard and mouse
 4. A DisplayPort to HDMI adapter/cable, to connect the Orin to the monitor
-5. Ethernet cable and/or Wifi dongle, to connect the Orin to the Internet
+5. USB Type-C power supply, to power the Orin (included with the AGX Orin Developer Kit)
-6. USB Type-C power supply, to power the Orin (included with the AGX Orin Developer Kit)
+6. (Optional) Ethernet cable, to connect the Orin to the internet without Wifi access

 **Initial Setup in Headless Mode:**

 1. A [Jetson AGX Orin Developer Kit](https://www.arrow.com/en/products/945-13730-0000-000/nvidia)
 2. An internet-connected Windows, Linux, or Mac computer
 3. A way to connect the computer to the Orin (for example, the USB Type-A to USB Type-C Cable included with the AGX Orin Developer Kit)

-   1. (Optional) If your computer doesn't have a USB Type-A port, you may need to attach a [USB-C hub](https://toomanyadapters.com/best-usb-hubs/) or similar device to your computer to connect to the Orin
+   (Optional) If your computer doesn't have a USB Type-A port, you may need to attach a [USB-C hub](https://toomanyadapters.com/best-usb-hubs/) or similar device to your computer to connect to the Orin

-4. Ethernet cable and/or Wifi dongle, to connect the Orin to the Internet
+4. USB Type-C power supply, to power the Orin (included with the AGX Orin Developer Kit)
-5. USB Type-C power supply, to power the Orin (included with the AGX Orin Developer Kit)
+5. (Optional) Ethernet cable, to connect the Orin to the internet without Wifi access

 ## Jetson Orin Setup Guide